Back to Blog

 Load shedding costs South Africa’s construction sector billions of rands annually.
 When the power goes out, construction sites grind to a halt.
-But it’s not just the physical work that stops — it’s your entire project management system.
+So does your project management.
 Cloud-based construction software becomes inaccessible.
-Site managers can’t update schedules.
-Payment certificates can’t be submitted.
-Progress reports can’t be generated.
-Your entire operation freezes until the power comes back on.
+Site managers cannot update schedules, submit payment certificates, or generate progress reports.
+Your operation freezes until power returns.

 The Billion-Rand Problem: Load Shedding’s Impact on Construction